It is an antibiotic that fights bacteria in the body. It is used to treat certain infections such as bowel, vaginal, or sexually transmitted diseases.

 Tinidazole crosses the placental barrier and is secreted in breast milk.
-It is also excreted by the liver and kidneys, and by the urine mainly as unaltered drug (approximately 20-25% of the administered dose).
+It is also excreted by the liver, kidneys, and urine mainly as an unaltered drug (approximately 20-25% of the administered dose).
 About 12% of the drug is excreted in the stool.

 Warnings and precautions

-Seizures and peripheral neuropathy have been reported, the latter characterized mainly by numbness or paresthesia of an extremity in patients treated with Tinidazole.
+Seizures and peripheral neuropathy have been reported; the latter is characterized mainly by numbness or paresthesia of an extremity in patients treated with Tinidazole.

-The appearance of abnormal neurological signs requires the prompt suspension of treatment with Tinidazole.
+The appearance of abnormal neurological signs requires the immediate suspension of treatment with Tinidazole.

-The use of this drug can cause vaginitis.
-In a clinical study of 235 women who received Tinidazole for bacterial vaginosis, a vaginal fungal infection developed in 11 (4.7%) of all study subjects.
+This drug can cause vaginitis in a clinical study of 235 women who received Tinidazole for bacterial vaginosis, a vaginal fungal infection developed in 11 (4.7%) of all study subjects.

 Carcinogenesis, impairment of fertility

-In a 60-day fertility study, Tinidazole reduced fertility and produced testicular histopathology in male rats at a dose level of 600 mg daily (approximately 3 times the highest human therapeutic dose based on conversions of body surface area) .
+In a 60-day fertility study, Tinidazole reduced fertility.
+It produced testicular histopathology in male rats at a dose level of 600 mg daily (approximately three times the highest human therapeutic dose based on conversions of body surface area).

 Spermatogenic effects resulted from dose levels of 300 and 600 mg daily.
-The level of adverse reaction not observed for testicular and spermatogenic effects was 100 mg daily (approximately 0.5 times the highest human therapeutic dose based on conversions of body surface area).
+The story of adverse reaction not observed for testicular and spermatogenic effects was 100 mg daily (approximately 0.5 times the highest human therapeutic dose based on body surface area conversions).

-Toxicity studies of embryo-fetal development in pregnant mice indicated embryo-fetal toxicity or malformations at the highest dose level of 2,500 mg (approximately 6.3 times the highest human therapeutic dose based on conversions of body surface area).
+Toxicity studies of embryo-fetal development in pregnant mice indicated toxicity or malformations at the highest dose level of 2,500 mg (approximately 6.3 times the highest human therapeutic dose based on body surface area conversions).

-In a study with pregnant rats, a slightly higher incidence of fetal mortality was observed at a maternal dose of 500 mg (2.5 times the highest human therapeutic dose based on conversions of body surface area).
+In a study with pregnant rats, a slightly higher incidence of fetal mortality was observed at a maternal dose of 500 mg (2.5 times the highest human therapeutic dose based on body surface area conversions).

-No biologically relevant neonatal development effects were observed in rat neonates after maternal doses as high as 600 mg (the human therapeutic dose 3 times higher than the body surface area conversions).
+No biologically relevant neonatal development effects were observed in rat neonates after maternal doses as high as 600 mg (the human therapeutic amount is three times higher than the body surface area conversions).

-Tinidazole is excreted in breast milk in concentrations similar to those observed in serum.
+Tinidazole is excreted in breast milk in concentrations similar to serum.
 It can be detected in breast milk up to 72 hours after administration.

-It is recommended to stop breastfeeding during treatment with Tinidazole and for 3 days after the last dose.
+It is recommended to stop breastfeeding during treatment with Tinidazole and for three days after the last dose.

-Apart from the use in the treatment of Giardiasis and Amebiasis in pediatric patients older than three years of age, the safety and effectiveness of Tinidazole in pediatric patients has not been established.
+Apart from using Giardiasis and Amebiasis in pediatric patients older than three years of age, the safety and effectiveness of Tinidazole in pediatric patients have not been established.

-Clinical studies of Tinidazole did not include a sufficient number of subjects 65 years of age or older to determine whether they respond differently to younger subjects.
+Clinical studies of Tinidazole did not include a sufficient number of subjects 65 years of age or older to determine whether they respond differently to younger issues.

-In general, the selection of doses for an elderly patient should be prudent, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and concomitant disease or other pharmacological treatment.
+In general, selecting doses for an elderly patient should be prudent, reflecting the greater frequency of decreased hepatic, renal or cardiac function and concomitant disease or other pharmacological treatment.